What availability and departures do you have?

 How much space is there for luggage?

-Our Cabins have quite a lot of space for luggage, but we do suggest just bringing an overnight bag with your personal belongings.
+Our Cabins have space for luggage, but we do suggest just bringing an overnight bag with your personal belongings.
 Remember to bring a change of clothes and some wet weather gear.
 You never know what the Fiordland weather will produce.
-Luggage storage is available at our Te Anau office.

 Am I able to store my luggage with you while I am on the Cruise?